top of page

 * San Felipe Pueblo : Traditional potter with a water jar (Olla) decorated with geometric designs.

-* Tesuque Pueblo : Traditional potter carring a simple white clay Olla.
+* Tesuque Pueblo : Traditional potter caring a simple white clay Olla.

 * Nambe Pueblo : Contemporary potter with a dark red pot.